An online learning approach to dynamic pricing and capacity sizing in service systems: Regret Analysis

 and as a consequence,

-\end{theorem} \begin{remark}[Optimal choice for parameter $D_k$] The above expression \eqref{eq:R_2} indicates a trade-off in the choice of the parameter $D_k$.
-On the one hand, increasing the sample size $D_k$ reduces the bias $B_k$ for the gradient estimator, and hence leads to smaller value of $k^{-\beta}$.
+\end{theorem} \begin{remark}[Selecting the ``optimal" $D_k$] The above expression \eqref{eq:R_2} indicates a trade-off in the selection of the parameter $D_k$.
+On the one hand, increasing the sample size $D_k$ reduces the bias $B_k$ for the gradient estimator, and hence leads to a smaller value of $k^{-\beta}$.
 On the other hand, a larger $D_k$ makes the system operate under a sub-optimal decision for a longer time.
-To this end, one may choose an optimal $D_k$ that minimizes the order of the regret as in \eqref{eq:R_2}. \end{remark} Our proof of Theorem \ref{thm: broadiezeevi} follows an inductive approach as used in \cite{BoradieZeevi2011}.
-Let $b_k\equiv \EE[\|x_k-x^*\|^2] $.
-According the SGD iteration $x_{k+1}=\Pi_\mathcal{B}(x_k-\eta_kH_k)$, we have
+To this end, one may choose an optimal order (in $k$) for $D_k$ by minimizing the order of the regret as in \eqref{eq:R_2}. \end{remark}